-Lecture+ is a recent addition to the Events division, and is a project which aims to augment the public lecture experience in LSE.
+Lecture+ is a recent addition to our Careers division, and is a project which aims to augment the public lecture experience in LSE.
 Inspired by the UN values of promoting diversity in ideas and greater discourse, Lecture+ seeks to enhance audience engagement and provide mechanisms for the speaker to convey messages to the audience more effectively.
 This is done through a pre-lecture seminar and the addition of interactive elements during the lecture.
 Finally, there will also be exclusive opportunities provided for students to interact with the speakers outside of the lecture during a post-lecture seminar.

 Lecture+ has already kicked off last year with the wonderful Ian Morris on the lecture “Each Age Gets the Bloodshed It Needs: 20,000 Years of Violence (9 February 2016)”.
 Upcoming Lecture+ projects involve that with Human Rights Professor Connor Gearty this December on his new book – On Fantasy Island.
 Stay tuned to learn more and ‘plus’ your lecture experience!